 “The CrowdControlHQ calendar helped us to do this as we could see that the start of the week was already really busy with content, so it would be better to schedule it in for later in the week when it would have more attention and a better response.”

 “Overall CrowdControlHQ helps us to maintain a consistent level of quality across all channels as content comes to us first for validation before it is made live.
 This filtering process also allows us to spot great content that could be shared across more than one social media account.”

 “Looking to the future, tracking the number of direct messages we receive is key as we are working to have our central customer service team using CrowdControlHQ as well to manage certain customer service requests.
 The analytics have helped us to provide a realistic expectation of how much content they may need to respond to and alleviate their concerns about being inundated with social media activity.
 This allows us to have open and honest conversations and involve them in the process.”

 “CrowdControlHQ also has the added benefit of allowing us to put rules behind what questions come through to the central customer service team and which are dealt with at a local level to again make the whole project more approachable.”

-“My advice for other social media managers looking to start a social media project like this would be not to underestimate the size of the project, it is a big undertaking.
+“My advice for other social media managers looking to start a social media project like this would be to ensure that you have senior management buy-in.
 Secondly, use your Customer Success Manager, the team at CrowdControlHQ know how to help you get a great project set up so use their knowledge and insight to ensure the project is a success.”James CoyneSocial Media Manager, GLL